 Toxic shock syndrome is a sudden, potentially fatal condition.
 It's caused by the release of poisonous substances from an overgrowth of bacteria called Staphylococcus aureus, or staph, which is found in many women's bodies.
 Toxic shock syndrome affects menstruating women, especially those who use super-absorbent tampons.
 The body responds with a sharp drop in blood pressure that deprives organs of oxygen and can lead to death.

 This disease made headlines in the late 1970s and early 1980s after the deaths of several young women who were using a brand of super-absorbent tampon that was later removed from the market.
-As of 1987, fewer than 2 in 100,000 women died from toxic shock syndrome.

 Toxic shock syndrome is still mostly a disease of menstruating women who use tampons.
 But it has also been linked to the use of menstrual sponges, diaphragms, and cervical caps.
 A woman who has recently given birth also has a higher chance of getting toxic shock.
 And it can happen to men and women who have been exposed to staph bacteria while recovering from surgery, a burn, an open wound, or the use of a prosthetic device.